College of Social Sciences, Arts and Humanities Masters Excellence Scholarships

 Important Advice for Applicants

-- Both the online application and the Masters Excellence Studentships application form must be submitted by 10 June 2016.
+- Both the online application and the Masters Excellence Studentships application form must be submitted by the deadline which is TBC.